Ohlsdorf Cemetery: Memorials for the victims of Nazism

 There are six memorial sites for the victims of the Nazi era, the "Monument for the Victims of Nazi Persecution" (Gedenkstätte für die Opfer nationalsozialistischer Verfolgung); the monument, "Passage over the River Styx" (Fahrt über den Styx) for the victims of the Hamburg firestorm; the "Memorial Grove for the Hamburg Resistance Fighters", which includes a memorial erected on the initiative of the Sophie Scholl Foundation, the "Ehrenfeld Hamburg Resistance Fighters"; the "Cemetery for Foreign Victims", erected in 1977 to honor the victims of Nazi concentration camps and forced labor; and the Erinnerungsspirale ("memory spiral") erected in 2001 in the "Garden of Women", as a memorial for the female victims and opponents of the Nazi regime.
 An additional memorial site was erected in 1951 at the nearby Jewish cemetery, Ilandkoppel, the "Monument for the Murdered Hamburg Jews".

 Memorial for the victims of Nazi persecution

 The "Monument for the Victims of Nazi Persecution" lies across from the "new crematorium".
 Erected in 1949, it has a stele with a marble slab lying in front, engraved with the names of 25 concentration camps.
 The adjacent graveyard has 105 above-ground urns and 29 buried ones containing the ashes of victims and German concentration camp soil.
 This memorial evolved from what was established there during a week-long remembrance in November 1945.

 Monument for the victims of the Hamburg firestorm

-The remains of some 38,000 victims of Operation Gomorrha, the bombing campaign that took place from July 24 to August 3, 1943, lie in a cross-shaped, landscaped mass grave.
+The remains of some 38,000 victims of Operation Gomorrah, the bombing campaign that took place from July 24 to August 3, 1943, lie in a cross-shaped, landscaped mass grave.
 In 1952, a monument by Gerhard Marcks called "Passage over the River Styx" was erected in the middle of the site.